joyhughes/Jen/README.md

 ## Folders
 The code for Jen is stored in three folders in the repo, organized by language.
 ### Jen-C
-All the original C language implementations for each iteration of Jen
+All the original C language implementations for each iteration of Jen are here.
 ### Lux
 C++ implementation of the 2.5D compositing renderer Lux Vitae.
 Work in progress.
 ### Niffer